Summary

 - Correction: correction of incomplete, inaccurate, or outdated data

-- Anonymization, blocking or deletion: anonymization, blocking or deletion of unnecessary or excessive data, or data Processed in non-compliance with LGPD
+- Anonymisation, blocking or deletion: anonymisation, blocking or deletion of unnecessary or excessive data, or data Processed in non-compliance with LGPD

 - Portability: portability of your data to another service or product provider, upon your express request